lupohan44/GamesHub/plugins/gameshub.official.notification.apprise/README.md

 ## [Requirements](requirements.txt)

 ## Changelog
+v1.0.2
+- Fix extra_info will show "None" when extra_info field is None

 v1.0.1
 - Add version
 - Send "N/A" when start time or end time is not available